 - HAVE_GPU_CUDA_DP : double-precision calculations.

-All high-level routines directly accessing Cuda features have to be put in ~abinit/src/52_manage_cuda/, and low-level ones in ~abinit/src/15_gpu_toolbox/.
-All exceptions have to be approved by Xavier Gonze prior to any implementation.
+All high-level routines directly accessing Cuda features have to be put in ~abinit/src/52_manage_cuda/, and low-level ones in ~abinit/shared/common/src/17_gpu_toolbox/.

 All files belonging to nVidia must not be distributed with Abinit.
 Please discuss with Yann Pouillon if you need them inside the Abinit source tree during the build.

 In any case, all Cuda-related developments should be done in good coordination with:

 To take advantage of the multiple FFT in cuda (FFT in batch), ABINIT have to be compiled with a Cuda version>=3.0.
 It is possible to build with previous versions (>2.1 tested) but you make some changes. cuda implementation support devices with capabilty (revision)>1.0